Lucidis-AI/.github/profile/README.md

 ## Contact 📞

-For more information, visit our website at [www.lucidis.ai](https://www.lucidis.ai) or contact us at info@lucidis.ai.
+For more information, visit our website at [lucidis.ai](https://cloud.lucidis.ai/app/login) or contact us at info@lucidis.ai.

-## License ⚖️

-(Include appropriate license information)